besley/Slickflow/README.md

     **http://localhost:5000**

 **.NET/.NETCore Workflow Engine With Full Source Code**
+0. **AI deepseek service supported**
+ Slickflow can use AI deepsesk service to generate BPMN flow chart through sending request by users.
 1. **.NET, .NET CORE version both supported**
- Slickflow is an open-source project based on .NET6; It's easy to use engine product into the cross-platform application.
+ Slickflow is an open-source project based on .NET8; It's easy to use engine product into the cross-platform application.
 2. **BPMN graphic style process diagram**
  Slickflow is using BPMN2 notation to describe process diagram, the Slickflow designer is HTML5 graph editor and user-friendly to business process communication and business analysis.
 3. **High performance with Dapper.NET library**